 Getting your kids to bed at the same time every night benefits the whole family: it ensures your child gets the sleep they need, and allows parents those all-important child-free evenings.
 The experts at Millpond Children's Sleep Clinic offer this advice

-Quite often certain factors – brighter evenings, illness, holidays - mean your child’s bedtime is thrown out of whack.
-This then leads to long lie-ins the following morning, which kick-starts a cycle that’s tricky to break.
+Quite often certain factors – busy times, illness, holidays - mean your child’s bedtime is thrown out of whack.
+This may lead to long lie-ins the following morning, which kick-starts a cycle that’s tricky to break.
 How can you get bedtime back on track?

 At Millpond Children’s Sleep Clinic, we see children of all ages who aren’t ready for bed until late in the evening.
 As a result, they’re tired and cranky the following day – particularly problematic if they have to go to school.
 The good news is that with the help of a structured programme, this sleep problem can be sorted out pretty effectively.

 Here’s a case study of six-year-old Will, who from birth had never been a great sleeper.
 We put together a simple plan for his parents to follow – try using the same one if you find your child is settling late in the evening, sleeping through and waking up late in the morning.